macosten/castle-escape/README.md

 ## Future Ideas:

-cc65 is not that great, but there are a couple of threads on the NESDev forums regarding newer C compilers.
+cc65 is not that great (as far as code speed is concerned), but there are a couple of threads on the NESDev forums regarding newer C compilers.
 How difficult would it be to move over to one of these?
 If there's a speedup and I'm running out of CPU cycles, it'd probably be worth the hassle.

 ## Thanks to...